malcolm-kee/malcolm-kee/blogs/2019/04/simple-event-bus/2019-04-09-simple-event-bus.md

 ---
-path: "/blog/simple-event-bus"
-date: "2019-04-09"
-title: "Creating a Simple Event Bus"
+title: 'Creating a Simple Event Bus'
+date: '2019-04-09'
-tags: ["javascript"]
+tags: ['javascript']
-summary: "How to create an event bus to coordinate multiple section of your Javascript app."
+summary: 'How to create an event bus to coordinate multiple section of your Javascript app.'
 published: true
 ---